AdobeDocs/app-builder/src/pages/resources/videos/exploring/debugging.md

 ---
-title: Exploring Project Firefly - Debugging
+title: Exploring App Builder - Debugging
 description: This session we go in depth on debugging.
 Shazron Abdullah & Duy Nguyen take you through the ins and outs of finding problems in your code.
 keywords:
   - Adobe I/O